 An open capsular shift is a surgery performed to tighten the shoulder joint.
 With this technique, the orthopedic surgeon makes an incision at the front of the shoulder and detaches the subscapularis (area of the rotator cuff) to allow visualization inside the joint.
 The capsule is split, the bottom aspect pulled up, and the top pulled down to lessen volume.

 The advantage of the open capsular shift is that it has been perfected and works well.
-A top Los Angeles sports medicine orthopedic specialist can adequately visualize and tighten the joint to significantly reduce the shoulder capsule.
+A top Beverly Hills sports medicine orthopedic specialist can adequately visualize and tighten the joint to significantly reduce the shoulder capsule.
 However, the recovery is longer than other procedures due to the detachment of the subscapularis.

 Capsular plication is a procedure performed arthroscopically.
 The Beverly Hills orthopedic surgeon will insert a tiny camera into the shoulder joint through a small incision and use sutures to grasp the areas of the shoulder capsule that need to be tightened.
 Some orthopedic specialists prefer this procedure because they can visualize the structures easily on the monitor and recovery time isn’t as long as with open surgery.
 Both techniques will work for shoulder instability, but the choice depends on the extent of the damage, the surgeon’s preference, and the patient’s health.